snhmibby/jurjen.dev/content/tutorial/tags.md

 tags: ["tags", "taxonomies", "Hugo", "CSS", "Templates"]
 ---

-# Creating order in your document collection

 Lets organize the tutorial collection using article tags and tutorial series.
-Then we will write some better looking HTML templates to create displays of the tutorials.
 Along the way we discover Hugo's archetypes, front matter and 'taxonomies'.
 <!--more-->

-## Creating order: action plan.
+# Creating order: action plan.
 Now we have some documents in our tutorials section, it is time to organize them.
 To this effect we will do the following:
 1. Create an [archetype](https://gohugo.io/content-management/archetypes/) file for tutorials.